nrrb/tao-te-ching/63_consider_beginnings/README.md

 Meet injury
 with the power of goodness.

-Study the hard why it’s easy.
+Study the hard while it’s easy.
 Do big things while they’re small.
 The hardest jobs in the world start out easy,
 the great affairs of the world start small.